Kernel module policy

 Kernel modules for alternate kernels

-The policy for alternate kernels is simpler, because there are no alternate modules (with the meaning of alternate modules as described earlier).
-There's just the kernel's built-in modules and possibly additional or updated modules in /lib/modules/{kernel_version}/updates.
+.
 This means that when an alternate kernel is updated, people who have installed it will get the update through the standard updates process.
 There's no support for cherry-picking specific versions of previous packages we may have released in the past.
 If there's a bug, please open a bug report.
 To avoid bugs, please take part in the testing phase.

 RPMs that provide modules for an alternate kernel must follow these conventions:

-• The remaining part of the naming convention is the same as that of packages that provide modules for the main supported kernel:
+(we don't include the patch version because we won't provide two competing kernel packages for the same MAJOR + MINOR versions). - The remaining part of the naming convention is the same as that of packages that provide modules for the main supported kernel:

-• {inherited-name-from-XS}-kernel{MAJOR.MINOR}
+{inherited-name-from-XS}-kernel{MAJOR.MINOR}

-• {name}-module-kernel{MAJOR.MINOR}
+{name}-module-kernel{MAJOR.MINOR}

-• "kmod" packages
+- "kmod" packages

-• Requires the appropriate alternate kernel package.
+the appropriate alternate kernel package.